Shofetim (parashah)

 "Justice, justice shall you pursue."
 (Deuteronomy 16:20.)

-Shofetim or Shoftim (שֹׁפְטִים "judges", the first word in the parashah) is the 48th weekly Torah portion (parashah) in the annual Jewish cycle of Torah reading and the fifth in the Book of Deuteronomy.
+Shofetim or Shoftim (שֹׁפְטִים; the first word in the parashah, פָּרָשָׁה) is the 48th weekly Torah portion in the annual Jewish cycle of Torah reading and the fifth in the Book of Deuteronomy.
 It comprises Deuteronomy 16:18–21:9.
-The parashah provides a constitution, a basic societal structure, for the Israelites.
+The parashah provides a constitution—a basic societal structure—for the Israelites.
 The parashah sets out rules for judges, kings, Levites, prophets, cities of refuge, witnesses, war, and unsolved murders.

-This parashah has 5590 letters, 1523 words, 97 verses, and 192 lines in a Sefer Torah.
+This parashah is allotted 5590 letters, 1523 words, 97 verses, and 192 lines in a Sefer Torah.
 Jews generally read it in August or September.

 Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven aliyot or "readings".
 In the Masoretic Text, Parashat Shofetim has four "open portion" (petuchah) divisions (roughly equivalent to paragraphs, often abbreviated with the Hebrew letter pe).
 Parashat Shofetim has several further subdivisions, called "closed portions" (setumah, abbreviated with the Hebrew letter samekh) within the open portion divisions.
 The short first open portion divides the first reading.
 The long second open portion goes from the middle of the first reading to the middle of the fifth reading.
 The third open portion goes from the middle of the fifth reading to the middle of the seventh.
 The final, fourth open portion divides the seventh reading.
 Closed portion divisions further divide the first, fifth, and sixth aliyot, and each of the short second and third aliyot constitutes a closed portion of its own.